The Lab Interpretation Course for Nurse Practitioners: Trusted by 1,000+ Across North America

 • When and why to order labs

-• Stepwise approach to interpreting red blood cells, white blood cells, and platelets
+• Stepwise approach to red cells, white cells, and platelets

 • CBC components